joelparkerhenderson/open-source-project-flavors/README.md

 **Typical Risks:** Poor documentation.
 Choir evangelism can come on too strong, or shut out alternate approaches, or overwhelm existing solutions, or accidentally miss important blind spots.
 Choir projects that get successful are ripe for takeover by a better-organized better-focused team that has a profit motive.

+**Typical Variations:** A choir project can be a spinoff of a larger organization that starts the project and team, grows it, then decides not to lead long term.

-## Briefcase Project
+## Briefcase Flavor

-**Broadly:** A "briefcase project" is our nickname for this project flavor: a project that is started by an ongoing successful company, and with a planned agenda, significant budget, long term commitment, and a team including people who are skilled at coding, documentation, outreach, and promotion.
+**Broadly:** a project that is started by an ongoing successful company, and with a planned agenda, significant budget, long term commitment, and a team including people who are skilled at coding, documentation, outreach, and promotion.

 **Examples:** React, Rails, Kubernetes. (can you suggest more?)